scipy/scipy/doc/source/tutorial/stats.rst

 the probability density function (PDF) is simply the sum of Gaussians around each data point.

-We now take a more realistic example, and look at the difference between the two available bandwidth selection rules.
+We now take a more realistic example and look at the difference between the two available bandwidth selection rules.
 Those rules are known to work well for (close to) normal distributions, but even for unimodal distributions that are quite strongly non-normal they work reasonably well.
 As a non-normal distribution we take a Student's T distribution with 5 degrees of freedom.

 .. plot:: tutorial/stats/plots/kde_plot3.py